awsdocs/iam-user-guide/doc_source/access_policies_understand-policy-summary.md

    + **![\[Image NOT FOUND\]](http://docs.aws.amazon.com/IAM/latest/UserGuide/images/console-alert-icon.console.png) One or more conditions do not have an applicable action\.** – This means that the service has defined conditions, but that some of those conditions don't have a supporting action,

 1. **Multiple | ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/IAM/latest/UserGuide/images/console-alert-icon.console.png) One or more actions do not have an applicable resource\.** – The `Deny` statement for Amazon S3 includes more than one resource\.
 It also includes more than one action, and some actions support the resources and some do not\.
-To view this policy, see [[ERROR] BAD/MISSING LINK TEXT](#policy-summary-example-json)\.
+To view this policy, see [**SummaryAllElements** JSON Policy Document](#policy-summary-example-json)\.
 In this case, the policy includes all Amazon S3 actions, and only the actions that can be performed on a bucket or bucket object are denied\.

 1. The ellipses \(…\) indicate that all the services are included in the page, but we are showing only the rows with information relevant to this policy\.
 When you view this page in the AWS Management Console, you see all the AWS services\.